amauve/artisan-static/source/_posts/uncertain-futur.md

 Scene I:

 1 is sitting in front of her manager, during the annual evaluation.
-Manager is satisfied by her work, but feels that she can do better,
+Manager is satisfied by her work, but feels that she can do better, 1 wants to be promoted but manager's answer  remains vague ("we'll talk about it later")